-Direct debits are a way to pay regular bills from your current account (such as your council tax or TV licence).
+Direct debits are a way to pay regular bills from your current account, such as your council tax or TV licence.

-If you miss direct debits regularly you should consider changing payment dates or paying by a different method.
+If you miss direct debits regularly, you should consider changing payment dates or paying by a different method.

-"The direct debit guarantee applies to all banks and building societies taking part in the direct debit scheme.
-It says that:
+The direct debit guarantee applies to all banks and building societies taking part in the direct debit scheme.
+As well as describing how firms must advise customers of a change in the payment, the guarantee also says that:

 What is a credit card continuous payment authority?